Lizzo's Watch Out for the Big Grrrls

 Lizzo's Watch Out for the Big Grrrls is an American reality television series in which 13 women compete to be dancers for singer Lizzo, who also hosts the show.
 It premiered on March 25, 2022, on Amazon Prime Video.
-In April 2023, the series was renewed for a second season.
+In April 2023, the series team began casting for a second season, but this never materialized.

 At the 74th Primetime Emmy Awards, the series received six nominations, and won three including one for Primetime Emmy Award for Outstanding Competition Program.